-Transportation of goods and people contributes a significant amount towards the global greenhouse gas emissions.
-Most countries have looked towards the electrification of their transportation sectors as the answer to reduce emissions.
-To do so requires greater resource extractivism, which has substantial destructive consequences for the environment and for communities in the vicinity.
-Revolutionising public transportation systems offers a less damaging solution to decarbonise the world.
+Transportation of goods and people is one of the most significant contributors to global warming.
+Most countries have looked towards the electrification of their transportation sectors as the answer to cutting emissions.
+To do so requires greater resource extractivism, which has substantial repercussions on the environment and for communities in the vicinity.
+Revolutionising public transport systems offers a less damaging solution to decarbonise the world.

-The transportation sector accounts for 26% of global greenhouse gas emissions, contributed by the transport of goods and people by land, air, and sea.
-Any holistic solution to the climate and biodiversity crisis must address all sectors of the international economy, and to successfully decarbonise the transportation sector.
-However, mainstream media and various business interests are pushing the narrative that as long as all transportation goes electric, all will be well.
-This is not the reality and relying on this narrative has serious repercussions related to the overconsumption of resources and emissions.
+The transportation sector – including the transport of goods and people by land, air, and sea – accounts for 26% or more than a quarter of the total global greenhouse gas emissions.
+For this reason, addressing the issues related to this industry and finding ways to decarbonise it is imperative in the fight against climate change.
+However, mainstream media and various businesses are pushing the narrative that, as long as all transportation goes electric, all will be well.
+This is not the reality; relying on this narrative has serious repercussions related to the overconsumption of resources.

-So, the transportation sector contributes a quarter of global greenhouse gases emissions.
-Around 75% of these emissions originate from road transportation, 45% of which is contributed from passenger travel.
+Around 75% of transport-related emissions originate from road transportation, 45% of which is contributed from passenger travel.
 Aviation and shipping account for around 10% each, with rail at 1%.
 Considering nearly 50% of all transport emissions (or 12% of global emissions) comes from passenger road travel, we need a solution to significantly decarbonise the transportation sector whilst alleviating the pressures of resource extractivism.